 In the title role, Angela Bettis gives an intensely introverted, yet also highly appealing performance, and is clearly an actress with much potential ahead of her.
 (Indeed, the Online Film Critics Association gave her a surprise nomination for Best Actress for the role in their 2004 awards).
 Jeremy Sisto, an actor one predicts we are going to be hearing major things from soon, plays with enormous natural charisma.
 Anna Faris, best known for Scary Movie (2000) and sequels, will probably never convince the world that she is a great actress, but this is about the nearest she has ever given to a standout performance.

 May was the solo directorial debut of Lucky McKee who had previously co-directed the slasher film All Cheerleaders Die (2001).
-McKee subsequently went onto direct the horror films The Woods (2006), Red (2008) where a man seeks revenge for the murder of his dog, the harrowing The Woman (2011) and the remake of All Cheerleaders Die (2013), as well as the Ding Dong episode of Tales of Halloween (2015).
-McKee has also produced The Man Who Killed Hitler and Then The Bigfoot (2018)..
+McKee subsequently went onto direct the horror films The Woods (2006), Red (2008) where a man seeks revenge for the murder of his dog, the harrowing The Woman (2011). the remake of All Cheerleaders Die (2013) and Kindred Spirits (2019), as well as the Ding Dong episode of Tales of Halloween (2015).
+McKee has also produced The Man Who Killed Hitler and Then The Bigfoot (2018) and Darlin’ (2019)..